annnhan/doc-vue/README.md

 ```
 "xxx.vue" is the path of your vue file , "xxx.json" is the path of your API documentation file.
 ### Output document format
 Based on the suffix of the input documentation file, the API documentation will be automatically generated in one of the following formats: "json\md\html", the default is "json".
+See [demo](https://github.com/annnhan/doc-vue/tree/main/demo).

 ```bash
 # Output a json documentation